 Disorders of the gut-skin axis can lead to many health problems, including allergies, asthma, psoriasis, Crohn’s disease, ulcerative colitis, and more.

-Leaky Gut and Skin Rash
+Leaky Gut And Skin Rash

 The food you eat directly can either fuel you properly or create digestive disturbances, such as leaky gut (intestinal permeability), SIBO (small intestinal bacterial overgrowth), candida, dysbiosis and many more.